 When you are traveling for the first time to a country it always nice to know a few things before arriving.
 Here are 10 things to be aware of when traveling to Ecuador for the first time.

 Altitude sickness is a common thing when you land in Quito or if you go hiking in the Andes’ mountains.
-You should take a few days to acclimate when you arrive before climb the highest summits of Ecuador!
+You should take a few days to acclimate when you arrive before climbing the highest summits of Ecuador!

 4. GALAPAGOS FLIGHTS